118 North Clark, Room 212

 - Implemented an Automated Tax Sale to replace the traditional outcry auction.
 Previously the sale would take one month, now takes four days.

 - Informational Brochures

-- Informational brochures are currently available in English and 23 languages: Albanian, Arabic, Assyrian, Bulgarian, Chinese, Croatian, Czech, German, Greek, Hindi, Italian, Japanese, Korean, Lithuanian, Polish, Romanian, Russian, Serbian, Slovakian, Spanish, Thai, Ukrainian and Urdu.
-The informational brochures have been downloaded 482,972 times (foreign brochures downloaded 404,039 times) since 2006.
+- Informational brochures are currently available in English and 27 languages: Albanian, Arabic, Armenian, Assyrian, Bulgarian, Chinese, Croatian, Czech, Filipino, German, Greek, Hebrew, Hindi, Italian, Japanese, Korean, Lithuanian, Polish, Romanian, Russian, Serbian, Slovakian, Spanish, Thai, Ukrainian, Urdu and Vietnamese.
+The informational brochures have been downloaded 519,105 times (foreign brochures downloaded 423,281 times) since 2006.

 ACCOMPLISHMENTS as Cook County Commissioner: 1990 to 1998

 - Initiated and successfully fought for ethics and human rights ordinances.